ldang264/jsr223-shell/README.md

-# jsr223-nativeshell
+# jsr223-shell

-Native shell script engines for Java implementing JSR 223
+Shell script engines for Java implementing JSR 223

-## Supported native shells
+## Supported shells

 * Bash: using the name bash or the extensions .bash/.sh
 * Cmd.exe: using the name cmd or the extension .bat